stoodkev/SteemPlus/README.md

 # SteemPlus
 ## Goal
-Augment Steemit and Busy with relevant and usefull functionnalities
+Augment Steemit, Busy, Utopian and SteemD with relevant and usefull functionnalities.

 ## Features
 Here's a quick list of feature by platform that is detailed below
 ### Both (Busy & Steemit)
-* Voting % slider (Hability to vote less than 100%)
+* Voting % slider (Ability to vote less than 100%)
 * Quick Switch between Steemit, Busy, Utopian and Steemd
 * Delegations details and actions
 * Login via Steem Connect